 Focusing in front of the pixels, we can see the X-Wide Angle layer as shown here.
 This isn't noticeable under normal circumstances.
 This may explain the strange performance of the TV which is somewhere in-between VA and IPS type panels.
 We can see what appears to be the effect of this layer in the contrast, viewing angle, and reflections.

 Very good, wide color gamut, similar to the Q6FN.
 The EOTF follows the input stimulus perfectly, but rolls off suddenly at the TV's peak brightness, which may cause some clipping in bright scenes.
 The PC and Game EOTFs also follow the curve perfectly, which is great.

 If you find HDR content too dim, setting the Contrast and Gamma to their maximum values, and setting Contrast enhancer to 'High' will boost the brightness across all scenes, as shown here.

 The picture modes behave differently to the previous 2018 and 2017 Sony TVs that we have reviewed.
 All picture modes hard clip at the peak brightness of the Z9F, whereas some of the picture modes on older models would roll off more smoother.

 You can see our recommended settings for HDR here.

 Good color volume.
-P3 coverage is excellent; the Z9F is able to produce deep, dark colors well, but it can't fill out the entire gamut well.
+P3 coverage is excellent; the Z9F can produce deep, dark colors well, but it can't fill out the entire gamut well.
 Like many LCD TVs, it can't produce very bright blues.

-Outstanding gradient performance, the best we have ever seen on a 4k TV.
+Outstanding gradient performance; the best we've ever seen on a 4k TV.

 If you see any banding, the clarity tab has a few options that can help.
 Note that these options will result in a loss of some fine details.